Home > mint leaves turning purple

 Pest and Disease Management

-Companion Plants: Companion planting with species that attract beneficial insects.
-Plants like marigolds and chives are aromatic and can repel pests.
+Companion Plants: Companion planting with species which can attract beneficial insects.
+Certain plants are aromatic and can repel pests.
+For example, marigolds and chives.
 They also enhance the soil quality with their root exudates.

 Natural Remedies: Prevention can be the most effective tool against pests and diseases.
 Proper spacing, good air circulation, and removing any diseased plant materials can help keep mint plants healthy.